 These Corn Pakora Fritters are amazing: they are crispy, crunchy, delicious and healthy, and they are completely free of any added oils.
 A vegan, soy-free, nut-free and gluten-free recipe.

-In case you’ve noticed, I’ve been doing the oil-free thing more often in my recipes — more often than usual, that is, because I’ve racked up quite a few no-oil recipes in the archives over the years.
-One of our family favorites is my recipe for no-oil-added Corn Fritters, which are crispy, savory and delicious.
+In case you've noticed, I've been doing the oil-free thing more often in my recipes -- more often than usual, that is, because I've racked up quite a few no-oil recipes in the archives over the years.
+One of our family favorites is my recipe for these vegan Corn Fritters, which are crispy, savory and delicious and can be made with little to no oil.
 These Corn Pakora Fritters, made the Indian way, are a new favorite.

 If you know what a pakora is, you know that although this Indian recipe starts out with a base of healthy chickpea flour mixed with veggies and spices, all of that healthfulness is ultimately drowned in a pot of hot oil.
-While I am all for a deep-fried pakora occasionally, because there’s hardly any food that can match such deliciousness, I prefer, for everyday eats, to simply bake my pakoras.
-In the past, I’ve shared some baked pakora recipes with you, like my Asparagus Pakoras.
+While I am all for a deep-fried pakora occasionally, because there's hardly any food that can match such deliciousness, I prefer, for everyday eats, to simply bake my pakoras.
+In the past, I've shared some baked pakora recipes with you, like my yummy, crunchy Vegetable Pakora and my Asparagus Pakoras.

 If you want a more traditional pakora shape, use an abelskiver pan to cook the corn pakora fritter in very little or no oil.